ph7klw76/creative_teaching_methods/physics_teaching.md

 ## 2.3 Randomized field evidence: AI tutoring vs active learning

 A recent randomized controlled trial in an authentic educational setting reports that AI tutoring outperformed in-class active learning on measured outcomes, positioning AI tutoring as a potentially high-impact intervention when well aligned to learning goals and embedded into real course workflows.
-**Interpretation:** AI can be more than “study help” if it is engineered as instruction—yet replication across institutions, topics, and student populations remains crucial.
+**Interpretation:** AI can be more than “study help” if it is engineered as instruction yet replication across institutions, topics, and student populations remains crucial.

 ## 2.4 Generative AI (LLMs): scalable dialogue, new risks